tae0y/open-chat-playground/docs/foundry-local.md

 ## Run on local machine

-1. Make sure the Foundry Local server is up and running.
+1. Make sure the Foundry Local server is up and running with the following command.

     ```bash
     foundry service start